-- (1) 1The academic programme is organised as an intensive course in the first course section.
-Its suitability as an academic programme is guaranteed by distributing the curriculum evenly across the entire period from October of the first subject semester to August of the second subject semester, hence differing from the announced period of lectures. - (2) The curriculum is divided into eleven modules as specified in the module overview; these are made up of four scientific-theoretical modules (theoretical modules; total of 27 C), five scientific-practical modules (practical modules; total of 56 C) and two in the area of professionalisation (total of 7 C). - (3) Each of the theoretical modules is made up of lectures and tutorials; they are held sequentially as coherent blocks (A to D) across the entire intensive year; their times are from 8 am to 9.45 am respectively, lectures on Mondays and Thursdays, corresponding tutorials on Tuesdays and Fridays. - (4) The first four practical modules must also be completed successfully over the course of block A (most commonly by the end of the calendar year in the semester of enrolment); these modules focus on the acquisition of fundamental techniques of molecular biology and biochemistry.
-The first three practical modules are comprised respectively of two-day methodical courses.
-The fourth practical module consists of two five-day methodical courses.
-The practical modules are held in each case after the lectures and tutorials; the fourth practical module is held additionally on Wednesdays.

-The courses contained in the first professionalisation module are held on four Wednesdays within block A. Apart from this the Wednesday during block A will be kept mainly reserved for independent study until the start of the fourth practical module; but students shall have the opportunity to take part in presentations in the associated work groups on current questions of research.
+(1) The academic programme is organised as an intensive course in the first course section.
+Its suitability as an academic programme is guaranteed by distributing the curriculum evenly across the entire period from October of the first subject semester to August of the second subject semester, hence differing from the announced period of lectures.

+(2) The curriculum is divided into ten modules as specified in the module overview.
+These consist of four scientific-theoretical modules (theoretical modules; total of 27 C), four scientific-practical modules (practical modules; total of 56 C) and two in the area of professionalisation (total of 7 C).

+(3) Each of the theoretical modules consists of lectures and tutorials.
+They are held sequentially as coherent blocks (A to D) across the entire intensive year.
+Their times are from 8 am to 9.45 am respectively, lectures on Mondays and Thursdays, corresponding tutorials on Tuesdays and Fridays.
+(4) The first three practical modules must also be completed successfully over the course of block A (most commonly by the end of the calendar year in the semester of enrolment).
+These modules focus on the acquisition of fundamental techniques of molecular biology and biochemistry.
+The first three practical modules are comprised respectively of one or two-day methodical courses.
+The practical modules are held in each case after the lectures and tutorials.
+In addition, the fourth practical module is held on Wednesdays.
+The courses contained in the first professionalisation module are held on four Wednesdays within block A. Apart from this, the Wednesday during Block A will be kept mainly reserved for independent study.
+But students will have the opportunity to take part in presentations in the associated work groups on current questions of research.

-(5) The fifth practical module must be completed successfully during blocks B to D. It represents the focus of a research-oriented, practical education on an advanced level.
-It is comprised of three two-month research placements (15 C each) that can be selected from a broad range on offer and that are intended to cover very different fields of work in both methodical and content terms.
-Students will draft a scientific report on each of the research placements they attend.
-Furthermore, the results of two research placements each will be presented and discussed in a accompanying course within the framework of the second professionalisation module (5 C).
+(5) The fourth practical module (M.MolBio.25) must be completed successfully during blocks B to D. It represents the focus of a research-oriented, practical education on an advanced level.
+It is comprised of three two-month research projects (Lab rotations; 15 C each) that can be selected from a broad range of facilities involved in the course of study and that are intended to cover very different fields of work in both methodical and content terms.
+The independent research projects are held respectively in a research laboratory maintained by facilities involved in the degree programme, and involve one-on-one support.
+The students are integrated within scientific laboratory routines and, on average, will spend around six hours per day in the laboratory.
+Teaching staff are scheduled to spend, on average, approximately one hour per day to provide one-on-one project support.
+Students will draft a scientific report on each of the research projects they attend.
+Furthermore, the results of two research projects each will be presented and discussed in a accompanying course within the framework of the second professionalisation module (5 C).
 The research placements, organised as lab rotations, are held daily in blocks B to D, while the accompanying course takes place from 8 am to 9.30 am on Wednesdays between March and July.